 Can a drill be used as a router?

 A power drill can be used as a router if you attach a routing bit to the end of the drill.
 This will allow you to use the drill to create grooves and other shapes in wood.
-You can also use the drill for routing out holes.
+HOWEVER this is extremely dangerous, it’s so easy to loose control of the drill and cause damage to you or the workpiece.

 Can a Dremel be used as a router?

-If you’re looking for an alternative to a wood router, a Dremel might be a good option.
+If you’re looking for an alternative to a wood router, a Dremel can be an excellent option.
 While it’s not as powerful as a router, it can still get the job done.
-Plus, it’s more versatile and easier to use.
+And when working on small intricate projects it can actually be better then a router.

-When using a Dremel as a router, it’s essential to use the correct bits and take care not to overheat the tool.
-A Dremel can be a great addition to any woodworker’s toolkit with proper use.
+When using a Dremel as a router, it’s essential to use the correct size router bits and take care not to overheat the tool.

 Can I use a Rotozip as a router?